 We stayed in the lounge for a few hours until we could go out for an hour after the typhoon got weaker, although it was still raining a bit it was warm.

-We planned to take a cruise with dinner and drinks but had to skip it due to poor weather.
-If you are luckier than we were the night cruise with dinner in the harbor is a great way to see the Symphony of Lights and end your long day of exploration.
+We planned a cruise with dinner and drinks but had to skip it due to poor weather.
+If you are luckier than we were, the night cruise with dinner in the harbor is a great way to see the Symphony of Lights and end your long day of exploration.
 If you book your cruise with Viator, you get unlimited drinks on board, and you will get a nine-course Chinese dinner at Lei Yue Mun Seafood Village.

 Hong Kong Island